Double points every Thursday.

 1. Perspective > Focal Length!

-As you have seen above, we mentioned that the focal length influences the image field, but not that the final result of your image depends on the focal length.
+As you have seen above, we mentioned that focal length affects the image field, but not that the final result of your image depends on the focal length.
 It is a myth that focal length is a decisive factor for good photos while traveling.
 In fact, it depends on the perspective of each individual photo you want to take.

 This perspective describes the relative size and position of objects in a photo and is directly influenced by the position relative to the subject being photographed, not by the focal length of the camera lens.
 For example, if you photograph the same object from the same distance but with different focal lengths, you get a consistent perspective.
 The difference between the images arises from the crop on the sensor.
-In short: by simply changing your position, you can take many images with the same focal length.
+In short: by simply changing your position, you can take many photos with the same focal length.

 2. Full story or just zoomed in?

 Also, it is practical to have two lenses for wide-angle and zoom shots.
 Have we already mentioned how cumbersome it can be to carry lenses alongside the camera body while hiking in the mountains?
-No, we just want to point out again how annoying it is to carry a heavy bag full of camera equipment while traveling – nobody likes that!
+No, we just want to point out again how annoying it is to carry a heavy bag full of camera gear while traveling – nobody likes that!

 3. Night and Low-Light Photography